harness/developer-hub/tutorials/cd-pipelines/serverless/aws-lambda.md

 </details>

 1. Create the **GitHub connector**.
-    - Copy the contents of [github-connector.yml](https://github.com/harness-community/harnesscd-example-apps/blob/master/google_cloud_function/1-github-connector.yml)
+    1. Copy the contents of [github-connector.yml](https://github.com/harness-community/harnesscd-example-apps/blob/master/google_cloud_function/1-github-connector.yml)
-    - In your Harness project in the Harness Manager, under **Project Setup**, select **Connectors**.
+    2. In your Harness project in the Harness Manager, under **Project Setup**, select **Connectors**.
-    - Select **Create via YAML Builder** and paste the copied YAML.
+    3. Select **Create via YAML Builder** and paste the copied YAML.
-    - Assuming you have already forked the [harnessed-example-apps](https://github.com/harness-community/harnesscd-example-apps/fork) repository mentioned earlier, replace **GITHUB_USERNAME** with your GitHub account username in the YAML.
+    4. Assuming you have already forked the [harnessed-example-apps](https://github.com/harness-community/harnesscd-example-apps/fork) repository mentioned earlier, replace **GITHUB_USERNAME** with your GitHub account username in the YAML.
-    - In `projectIdentifier`, verify that the project identifier is correct.
+    5. In `projectIdentifier`, verify that the project identifier is correct.
 You can see the Id in the browser URL (after `account`).
 If it is incorrect, the Harness YAML editor will suggest the correct Id.
-    - Select **Save Changes** and verify that the new connector named **harness_gitconnector** is successfully created.
+    6. Select **Save Changes** and verify that the new connector named **harness_gitconnector** is successfully created.
-    - Finally, select **Connection Test** under **Connectivity Status** to ensure the connection is successful.
+    7. Finally, select **Connection Test** under **Connectivity Status** to ensure the connection is successful.

 2. Create the **AWS Connector**.
     1. Copy the contents of [aws-connector.yml](https://github.com/harness-community/harnesscd-example-apps/blob/master/serverless-lambda/harnesscd-pipeline/aws-connector.yml).
     2. In your Harness project in the Harness Manager, under **Project Setup**, select **Connectors**.
     3. Select **Create via YAML Builder** and paste the copied YAML.
-    4. Assuming you have already forked the [harnessed-example-apps](https://github.com/harness-community/harnesscd-example-apps/fork) repository mentioned earlier, replace `crossAccountRoleArn` in the YAML with your AWS role's ARN.
+    4. In `projectIdentifier`, verify that the project identifier is correct.
+You can see the Id in the browser URL (after `account`).
+If it is incorrect, the Harness YAML editor will suggest the correct Id.
     5. Replace the `accessKey` placeholder with the [AWS access key](https://docs.aws.amazon.com/powershell/latest/userguide/pstools-appendix-sign-up.html) for the AWS user you created (with the required policies).
-    6. In `projectIdentifier`, replace with the project identifier with yours, for example, `default`.
+    6. Here we assume the `region` for secret key to be `us-east-1` please replace it with the appropriate region.
     7. Select **Save Changes** and verify that the new connector named **harness_awsconnector** is successfully created.
     8. Finally, select **Connection Test** under **Connectivity Status** to ensure the connection is successful.